WPI-AIM/dvrk_dynamics_identification/README.md

     * Ordinary Least Square (OLS)
     * Weighted Least Square (WLS)
     * Semi-definite Programming (SDP)
-* Excitation of robots, using dvrk ROS library
+* Excitation of robots, using dVRK ROS library
 ### Yet to be done
-* Output of the identified paramters
+* Output of the identified parameters to files
 * Output of C++ or Python code of identified dynamic model for control use

 * Regularize output print